 |Sitting astride his faithful mount "Stinker" Gerard Charles Lisle Howell of the Indian Civil Service poses for posterity at Lahore, Punjab, India in 1900.

-A native of India, Howell was born at Dhere Ghazi Khan in the Punjab on 16 march 1875 the son Lieutenant Colonel Horace Howell of the Bengal Staff Corps and his wife Ella.
-Like
+A native of India, Howell was born at Dhere Ghazi Khan in Punjab on 16 March 1875 the son Lieutenant Colonel Horace Howell of the Bengal Staff Corps and his wife Ella.
+Like most

-most Indian born sons of British officers the younger Howell was sent to England for his education attending Lancing School in Sussex and later Christ Church, Oxford.
-Passing his
+Indian born sons of British officers the younger Howell was sent to England for his education attending Lancing School in Sussex and later Christ Church, Oxford.
+Passing his exam for

-Remaining with the ICS until the outbreak of World War One, Howell volunteered with the colours at the outbreak of hostilities being commissioned a lieutenant with the 36th
+Remaining with the ICS until the beginning of World War One, Howell volunteered with the colours at the outbreak of hostilities being commissioned a lieutenant with the 36th

 "Jacob's Horse" Cavalry of the Indian Army and the Machine Gun Corps.
 He served with his unit in France and Flanders and according to Imperial Vancouver Island - Who Was